dilafar/anguler-springboot-cloud-migration/README.md

 ```

 ### 3️⃣ Start the Application
-Run the application with the configured **AWS RDS** database:
+Run the application with the configured **Azure MySql** database:

 ```sh
 mvn spring-boot:run
 ```

-Now, the Employee Management application is connected to a persistent **AWS RDS MySQL database** and ready for production deployment. 🚀
+Now, the Bank Management System application is connected to a persistent **Azure MySQL database** and ready for production deployment. 🚀

 ## 🧾 Argocd App